-14 Screen clutter can be a problem when displaying smaller scale ENCs for areas where larger scale coverage is also loaded in ECDIS.
+Screen clutter can be a problem when displaying smaller scale ENCs for areas where larger scale coverage is also loaded in ECDIS.
 This can be more apparent when the user zooms out.
 This is due to a combination of each manufacturer's ENC loading strategy and the individual ENC producer's encoding policy.
-Where Hydrographic Offices use SCAMIN (scale minimum) attributes on chart features then this problem is minimized.
+Where hydrographic offices use SCAMIN (scale minimum) attributes on chart features then this problem is minimized.
 The intention of the IHO standard is that ECDIS should not display ENC data which has a compilation scale significantly different from the display scale in use.
 Improvements could be made, in future, by adopting a standardized ENC loading strategy based on a scale range defined within the ENC.

 Workaround - the situation can be improved through use of the standard display mode during voyage monitoring and appropriate (but not over) use of the zoom function.
-This technique has been included in the syllabus of IMO model course 1.27.
+This technique has been included in the syllabus of IMO model course 1.27 on Operational Use of Electronic Chart Display and Information Systems (ECDIS).

-15 In some ECDIS equipment the text for some notes in the ENC may be truncated or not displayed at all, and therefore is not available to the mariner.
+In some ECDIS equipment the text for some notes in the ENC may be truncated or not displayed at all, and therefore is not available to the mariner.